Three Easy Guidelines for Deepening Your Firm’s Sustainability Practice

 A sustainable practice—not status quo and not easy

-Sustainability, which we reference in terms of Radical Resourcefulness, has been a cornerstone of DRAW’s practice from the beginning.
+Sustainability has been a cornerstone of DRAW’s practice from the beginning.
 We struggled for a long time to achieve our lofty goals of designing environmentally responsible—if not net-zero—buildings.
-We’ve achieved this latter goal with a few very dedicated clients.
+We have achieved this latter goal with a few very dedicated clients.
 Our own office building generates over 80 percent of the electricity we use.
 However, we still struggle—because it is not the status quo and it’s not easy and it’s not always top of mind.
 But we know that 90 percent of architects and engineers find sustainability important, and everyone cares about our planet.